 - MUDs, as I got really nostalgic this week due to Satinel and I finally getting around to beginning to explore the world of MUDs that so captivated my childhood.
 I have so many different experiences across a broad spectrum of MUDs, and I hope that she wil lbe able to eventually catch a glimpse of the kind of magic that got me so enthralled with them back in my pre-MMO days.
 There’s still hundreds of them around, ranging from small to large, hack and slash to roleplay, and everything in between, so there’s got to be a sweet spot somewhere!

 - OneNote, specifically the free 2016 version of OneNote that I use.
 I have dozens of organized tabs in many different categories in that thing and it’s such a nice tool to use for note-taking.
 I organize games, anime, life plans, and even this blog in there.
 That being said, it’s somewhat awkward to install these days and I don’t know (and won’t test, because that might blow up my current installation) what the correct link to grab it at is anymore since Microsoft tries to railroad you into grabbing the inferior Onenote 2019/Office 365 versions instead.
-That’s the one that caused a major data loss for Trin due to syncing issues when she was building her game, and also requires a monthly subscription if you go for the Office 365 version of OneNote, which is cancerous.
+That’s the one that caused a major data loss for Trin due to syncing issues when she was building her game, and also requires a monthly subscription if you go for the Office 365 version of OneNote, which is an awful costumer-unfriendly business practice.
 But, the standalone 2016 version at least makes me very thankful!

 Jun 07 2021